Skip to content

 Two students on the CUICAR campus working with equipment.

-The B.S./M.S. program in Automotive Engineering provides eligible undergraduate students with the opportunity to get a head-start on graduate studies by allowing them to use a limited number of graduate courses to satisfy requirements for both the B.S. and M.S. degrees.
+The B.S./M.S. program in Automotive Engineering provides eligible undergraduate students with the opportunity to get a head start on graduate studies by allowing them to use a limited number of graduate courses to satisfy requirements for both the B.S. and M.S. degrees.

-Clemson undergraduates in the BS-MS program can have up to four 6000-level CECAS courses that they take as undergrads to count as technical electives towards their M.S. degree requirements in AuE.
+Clemson undergraduates in the BS-MS program can have up to four 6000-level CECAS courses they take as undergrads count as technical electives towards their M.S. degree requirements in AuE.
 That means you only need to take 3 more technical electives with the thesis option and 5 more with the non-thesis internship options.

 The GRE is not required for admission to the B.S./M.S. program.